 JHS Pacific has a long history and deep roots serving vulnerable people in BC, and in 2020 were honoured to expand our services to support people and communities in the Yukon.
-Through our continuum of programs, we provide support with employment services, job training, homelessness prevention, transitional and supportive housing, addictions and mental health, the Canadian criminal justice system, life-skills, outreach, and community-based services with the goal of creating a safe, healthy, and inclusive community for all.
+Through our continuum of programs, we provide support with employment services, job training, homelessness prevention, transitional and supportive housing, addiction and mental health services, life-skills, outreach, and community-based services with the goal of creating a safe, healthy, and inclusive community for all.

 We are a registered non-profit charitable organization, which operates independently with no legal affiliation to other John Howard Societies.
 Although we operate independently, we work in close collaboration with a wide variety of stakeholders, including other regional John Howard Societies, with the goal of enhancing the quality and range of services that we collectively provide to people across BC and the Yukon.
 Our independent structure, coupled with our commitment to working together allows us to be agile and responsive to the evolving needs of the people and communities we serve.